Persephone Tarot Spread - Connecting with the Greek goddess

 Who is Persephone?

-Described as “The Iron Queen” by Orpheus for her harsh rule, Persephone was originally a maiden daughter of Demeter/Ceres the Goddess of Grain and Harvest.
+Described as “The Iron Queen” by Orpheus for her harsh rule, Persephone was originally a daughter of Demeter/Ceres the Goddess of Grain and Harvest, and Zeus.
 Generally known as a beautiful nymph, Persephone was additionally known as Kore, which means “the maiden”.
-She was allegedly very interesting and beautiful and caught the eye of Hades (God of the Underworld).
+She was very interesting to know, and beautiful, and caught the eye of Hades (God of the Underworld).
 Hades fell in love with her.
 Zeus was Hade’s brother, as well as Persephone’s father, and was ok with this courtship.

 This young maiden version of Persephone was written to be abducted by Hades, he essentially kidnapped her and took her to the underworld where she became his wife, and queen.
-Persephone even ate six pomegranate seeds while she was there, and because she had taken food from the Underworld she was not permitted to leave.
-Demeter sought help from all the gods, and none were known to help go against Zeus and Hade’s wrath, except for Hekate who was completely neutral with her assistance and guided Demeter to her daughter.
+Persephone even ate between six and eight pomegranate seeds while she was there, and so because she had taken food from the Underworld she was not permitted to leave.
+Demeter sought help from all the gods, and none were known to help go against Zeus and Hade’s wrath, except for Hekate who was completely neutral with her assistance, and guided Demeter to her daughter.

 Due to taking in the fruit seeds, however, Zeus had to fairly way in on whether Persephone stayed with Hades or Demeter, and decided to fairly split her time between the two.
 None of this included asking Persephone what she wanted or giving her the choice.